bitlap/smt/README.md

 Motivation
 --

-scala macro and abstract syntax tree learning code.
+Learn Scala macro and abstract syntax tree.

+> The project is currently experimental

 # Features